Farrell's Ice Cream Parlour: History

+1963-1990: Original franchise

 Farrell's Ice Cream Parlour was started at NW 21st Avenue in Portland, Oregon, by Bob Farrell and Ken McCarthy in 1963.
 Farrell's became known for their offer of a free ice cream sundae to children on their birthday.
 The parlors had an early 1900s theme, with employees wearing period dress and straw boater hats, and each location featured a player piano.

 In 1972, the Farrell's chain was purchased by the Marriott Corporation.
 By 1975, there were 120 Farrell's nationwide.

 Thereafter, sales dropped and most of the parlors were sold off in the 1980s.
 In 1982, Marriott sold the chain to a group of private investors.
 By 1990, almost all Farrell's locations had closed.

+1990-2007: Independent operations

+The remaining Farrell's locations continued to operate independently after the original chain had closed.
+As of 2000, there were 6 locations in Oregon and southern California operating under the Farrell's name.
 One of the last original Farrell's locations in Portland, located near the Lloyd Center mall, closed in 2001.
 At the time of its closing, it was privately owned and known as The Original Portland Ice Cream Parlor.
-The final original location closed in 2006 in Eugene, Oregon.
+The final original location closed in 2007 in Eugene, Oregon.
 At the time, it was operating under the name of Pearl Street Ice Cream Parlour.
-In 2009, there was a discussion of an eventual return to Portland, but nothing came of it.